Sophie Germain: Introduction to mathematics

 When Germain was 13, the Bastille fell, and the revolutionary atmosphere of the city forced her to stay inside.
 For entertainment, she turned to her father's library.
-Here she found J. E. Montucla's L'Histoire des Mathématiques, and his story of the death of Archimedes intrigued her.
+Here she found Jean-Étienne Montucla's L'Histoire des Mathématiques, and his story of the death of Archimedes intrigued her.

 Germain thought that if the geometry method, which at that time referred to all of pure mathematics, could hold such fascination for Archimedes, it was a subject worthy of study.
-So she pored over every book on mathematics in her father's library, even teaching herself Latin and Greek, so she could read works like those of Sir Isaac Newton and Leonhard Euler.
+So she pored over every book on mathematics in her father's library, even teaching herself Latin and Greek, so she could read works like those of Isaac Newton and Leonhard Euler.
 She also enjoyed Traité d'Arithmétique by Étienne Bézout and Le Calcul Différentiel by Jacques Antoine-Joseph Cousin.
 Later, Cousin visited Germain at home, encouraging her in her studies.

 Germain's parents did not at all approve of her sudden fascination with mathematics, which was then thought inappropriate for a woman.
 When night came, they would deny her warm clothes and a fire for her bedroom to try to keep her from studying, but after they left, she would take out candles, wrap herself in quilts and do mathematics.
-After some time, her mother even secretly supported her.
+After some time, her mother secretly supported her.